opengisch/QField-docs/documentation/reference/qfieldcloud/specs.en.md

 ## Firewall configuration

-If a project contains online layers (PostGIS, WMS, WFS, etc), QFieldCloud will try to establish a connection to this services.
+If a project contains online layers (PostGIS, WMS, WFS, etc), QFieldCloud will try to establish a connection to these services.
 Sometimes these services are behind a firewall and the system administrators need to allowlist the QFieldCloud IP.

+The hosted version on app.qfield.cloud will connect from the following ip addresses:

 | service          | IP              |
 |------------------|-----------------|